Barry Goldwater: Later life

 By the 1980s, with Ronald Reagan as president and the growing involvement of the religious right in conservative politics, Goldwater's libertarian views on personal issues were revealed; he believed that they were an integral part of true conservatism.
 Goldwater viewed abortion as a matter of personal choice and as such supported abortion rights.
 As a passionate defender of personal liberty, he saw the religious right's views as an encroachment on personal privacy and individual liberties.
 Although he voted against making Martin Luther King's birthday a national holiday in his last term as senator, Goldwater later expressed support for it.

 In 1987, he received the Langley Gold Medal from the Smithsonian Institution.
 In 1988, Princeton University's American Whig-Cliosophic Society awarded Goldwater the James Madison Award for Distinguished Public Service in recognition of his career.

-After his retirement in 1987, Goldwater described the Arizona Governor Evan Mecham as "hardheaded" and called on him to resign, and two years later stated that the Republican party had been taken over by a "bunch of kooks".
+After his retirement in 1987, Goldwater described Arizona Governor Evan Mecham as "hardheaded" and called on him to resign, and two years later stated that the Republican party had been taken over by a "bunch of kooks".

 During the 1988 presidential campaign, he told vice-presidential nominee Dan Quayle at a campaign event in Arizona, "I want you to go back and tell George Bush to start talking about the issues."

 Some of Goldwater's statements in the 1990s alienated many social conservatives.
 He endorsed Democrat Karan English in an Arizona congressional race, urged Republicans to lay off Bill Clinton over the Whitewater scandal, and criticized the military's ban on homosexuals, saying, "Everyone knows that gays have served honorably in the military since at least the time of Julius Caesar", and, "You don't need to be 'straight' to fight and die for your country.
 You just need to shoot straight."
 A few years before his death, he addressed establishment Republicans by saying, "Do not associate my name with anything you do.
 You are extremists, and you've hurt the Republican party much more than the Democrats have."

 In a 1994 interview with The Washington Post, Goldwater said: